 Professional services can save you time and prevent costly errors.

-Yes, foreign individuals and companies can register Ltd in UK.
+Yes, foreign individuals and companies can register an LTD in the UK.
 You do not need to be a UK resident, but you must:

 - Have a UK-registered office address